abenezer-ayalneh/lynx-backend/README.md

 # Lynx Word Game

 ### About the game
-Lynx is a word guessing multiplayer game
+Lynx is a word guessing multiplayer game.